 Recovering substance users who need addiction treatment but cannot commit to a longer stay in a residential facility may find a good fit in the outpatient program.
 A residential or inpatient arrangement typically requires clients to stay on site for at least a month or longer.
 The extended stay allows them to take more time to address the issues at the root of a person’s addictions and gain the skills and tools that allow them to face them in healthy ways.

 An outpatient program allows clients to live off-site while attending a rehab program.
 This way, they can still take care of their responsibilities, such as school and work, while going to a rehab facility, clinic, or hospital for treatment.

 Who Are Outpatient Programs For?

 An outpatient program, while adaptable to one’s needs, will not be for everyone.
 Some people will require a higher level of care that is the right one for their situation.
-For example, a person who is recovering from an addiction to opioid pain relievers such as oxycodone or Vicodin or an addiction to heroin, an illegal opiate drug, most likely would start care in a residential program where they would live in a 24-hour monitored setting that allows them to focus on learning how to overcome their addiction and receiving care from clinical and medical professionals along the way.
+For example, a person who is recovering from an addiction to opioid pain relievers such as oxycodone or Vicodin or an addiction to heroin, an illegal opiate drug, most likely would start care in a residential program where they live in a 24-hour monitored setting.
+This allows them to focus on learning how to overcome their addiction and receiving care from clinical and medical professionals along the way.

 Outpatient programs generally are for people who: